gratipay/gratipay.com/www/about/policies/terms-of-service.md

     1. A Participant may make payments to a Project Owner via a Project.
 A Participant who makes payments via a Project is a Giver.

+    1. Payments made through the form on the homepage are payments to Gratipay for open source software.

 1. Terms for Project Owners